wp-plugins/wp-mailer/readme.txt

 Please take a look at the following discussion post https://wordpress.org/support/topic/how-to-make-your-own-theme

 == Changelog ==

+= 0.5
+* Fix bug where you can preview templates has stopped working.
+* Fix estimated starting time problems.
+* Reversed jobs list by default.
+* Stop blank campaigns sending when scheduling a post, post must be published.
+* Fix WP DEBUG issue with $success and $failed on jobs.

 = 0.4
 * Updated templates page to make it more clear on how to make a theme.